rsaavedraf/fxp/README.md

 efficient one later.
 For now the relative execution time of one log2_l() calculation of an fxp is about ~18x that of adding two fxp's.
 - 2023-02-10: BKM for logarithm calculation implemented: log2_bkm()
-Clearly faster than the log2_l implementation, taking only ~28.5% the runtime time, and with 30 bit-frac precision (log2_l's precision is max 29 bit). log2_bkm can also compute the logarithms when the fxp configuration is using only 1 whole bit (the sign one,) so under 31 frac bits.
-The tester requires relaxing the delta tolerance in this case.
+Clearly faster than log2_l, taking only ~28.5% the runtime, and with 30 bit-frac precision (log2_l's precision is max 29 bit). log2_bkm can also compute the logarithms when the fxp configuration is using only 1 whole bit (log2_l requires at least 3 whole bits.)
+Tester requires relaxing the delta tolerance in this case.